rharish101/CS252/NFCL/README.md

 4. After installing the platform run `ionic cordova build android` to generate the apk file.
 The genereated apk file is present inside platforms/android/app/build/outputs/apk/debug.

 If you face any **enviroment changed** errors, please run ```npm rebuild node-sass --force```.

+## Testing Storage

+For deleting local storage in Google Chrome while testing (eg. tutorial slides only work on first start):
+1. Open Chrome developer tools.
+2. Select the *Application* tab.
+3. Select *IndexedDB* from *Storage* in the left toolbar.
+4. Delete the storage.